mrserverless/dropwizard-xml/README.md

 Dropwizard-xml is compatible with Dropwizard 0.7.X and above only.
 Dropwizard 0.7 uses Jackson 2.3.0.
 The previous Dropwizard 0.6.2 stable release uses Jackson 2.1.4 which contains a show stopper bug with XML unwrapped lists.
 See jackson-dataformat-xml
 [ISSUE-58](https://github.com/FasterXML/jackson-dataformat-xml/issues/58)

-Also for unwrapped lists containing elements with attributes, there is an oustanding bug where lists must be placed after non-list elements
+For unwrapped lists containing elements with attributes, there is an defect which was resolved in jackson dataformat 2.3.3.
-[ISSUE-101](https://github.com/FasterXML/jackson-dataformat-xml/issues/101) You can try and work around by placing your lists after elements and attributes in your POJO.
+[ISSUE-101](https://github.com/FasterXML/jackson-dataformat-xml/issues/101) I will incorporate this into version 0.7.0-2